alerodang/Planetarium/README.md

 ## Content
 In this repository you can find:
 + The code for executing the program
-+ A video explanation in spanish
++ A video explanation in Spanish
 + An animated gif of the execution

 ## Code Guide
 In the draw function we have three main function calls:
 ### drawSun()
-This function draws and give style to the sun.
+This function draws and gives style to the sun.
 ### drawPlanets()
-This function draws and gives style and movement to the different drawed planets.
+This function draws and gives style and movement to the different drawn planets.
 In addition this function calls drawSatellite which draws a satellite around Jupiter planet.
 ### drawShip()
 This function draws and gives style and movement to the spaceShip.